Formulas and Examples to Calculate Interest on Savings

 - $100 x .05 x 1 year = $5

-This calculation works when your interest rate is quoted as annual percentage yield (APY).
-Most banks advertise APY: The number looks better than “the interest rate” because it’s a higher number, and it’s simpler because it takes compounding into effect.
+The calculation above works when your interest rate is quoted as annual percentage yield (APY), and when you’re calculating interest for a single year.
+Most banks advertise APY: That number looks better than “the interest rate” because it’s a higher number, and it’s easy to work with because it takes compounding into effect.
 However, you might only know the interest “rate”—and not know the APY.

 Calculate Compound Interest

-Compounding happens when you earn interest, and then you earn even more interest on the interest earnings you previously received.
+With compound interest, you earn interest on the interest earnings you previously received.

 To calculate compound interest on a savings account, your formula needs to take two things into account: